-On Friday 14th February we all met at the train station ready to catch our two hour train ride to London then a 14 hour flight from Heathrow arport Our trip consisted of 8 amazing students Ruby Kelsey Joe, Rome, Adam, Elle and Mate ranging from Year 9 to Year 1, along with two great teachers, Mr Yeoman and Mrs Skeoch who were a delight to travel with and an incredible help When we arrived in London, Mr Yeoman walked us round the streets of the amazing aty and we also got the opportunity to ride on the underground, which was highly eventful due to it being rush hour and us having to squeeze into very cramped spaces on the tube.
+On Friday 14th February we all met at the train station ready to catch our two hour train ride to London then a 14 hour flight from Heathrow airport Our trip consisted of 8 amazing students Ruby Kelsey Joe, Rome, Adam, Elle and Mate ranging from Year 9 to Year 1, along with two great teachers, Mr Yeoman and Mrs Skeoch who were a delight to travel with and an incredible help When we arrived in London, Mr Yeoman walked us round the streets of the amazing aty and we also got the opportunity to ride on the underground, which was highly eventful due to it being rush hour and us having to squeeze into very cramped spaces on the tube.
 This was a whole new experience for many of usl Saturday morning after our long flight left us jet lagged but exated for our new experience ahead After landing in the beautiful mountain bound city called Medelin, we were all blown away by the breath-taking landscape that surrounded us We found the Novelty Suites Hotel and then took a trip down to the nature reserve up on the mountains of Medellin which enabled us all to endure on experience on the cololle cors up to the 8000 feet high mountain tops!
-Whilst there was on increalable view of the city it also showed us the reality of it all, at one end of the valley where our hotel was there were huge high-rise apartments and luxury shopping malls At the other, shanty towns of houses built out of scraps with millions of people squeezed into a small area of land Whist there we realised that despite the lock of money these people had they had an expression of joy on their faces, happier than those with money which just made us all realise that we take a lot for granted and that money doesn't bring happiness all the time One of my favourite days was the visit to Penol Rock We had to dmb 725 steps in the hot sun to reach the top but when we got there, the views of northern Colombia were amazing
+Whilst there was on increalable view of the city it also showed us the reality of it all, at one end of the valley where our hotel was there were huge high-rise apartments and luxury shopping malls At the other, shanty towns of house's built out of scraps with millions of people squeezed into a small area of land Whist there we realised that despite the lack of money these people had, they had an Whilst there, we realised that despite the lack of money these people had, they had an expression of joy on their faces, happier than those with money which just made us all realise that we take a lot for granted and that money doesn't bring happiness all the time